STUC Union Learning Award Announced

 Grahame Smith, STUC General Secretary, said:

-Susan Stewart, Director of The Open University in Scotland, said:
+Marie Hendry, Depute Director of External Engagement and Partnerships at The Open University in Scotland, said:

-“We are pleased to be sponsoring this award which recognises the critical importance of lifelong learning and learning in the workplace.
-Access to learning throughout our working lives has never been more important and The Open University greatly values its partnerships with unions and employers across Scotland.”
+“We are delighted to be sponsoring this award, which recognises the crucial importance of lifelong learning and learning in the workplace.
+With around three quarters of our students working while they study, The Open University greatly values our partnership with unions and employers across Scotland.”

 Notes for editors